 Greyhounds 101/Beginning Manners

-Greyhounds 101/Beginning Manners is designed solely for retired racing greyhounds to help them transition from kennel to couch.
+Greyhounds 101/Beginning Manners is designed for retired racing greyhounds or sighthounds from similar situations to help them transition from kennel to couch.
 The course includes an Introduction to Training seminar and 6 weekly sessions.
 It focuses on basic skills like focused attention, down, come, loose leash walking, and no jumping.
-This course, taught by Lee Livingood, author of Retired Racing Greyhounds for Dummies, will help the retired greyhound adapt to their new world.
-In addition, greyhound adopters will be able to socialize their dogs, build a positive relationship with them, and learn how to teach basic skills.
+This course, taught by Lee Livingood, author of Retired Racing Greyhounds for Dummies, will help retired greyhounds and sighthounds from similar situations adapt to their new world.
+In addition, adopters will be able to socialize their dogs, build a positive relationship with them, and learn how to teach basic skills.

 This course meets the prerequisite requirement for other Redfern Canines classes.